-The combination of an MAOI with cyclobenzaprine can cause very serious and life-threatening side effects.
+Combining an MAOI with cyclobenzaprine can cause severe and life-threatening side effects.

 Do not take this medicine if you have a history of heart problems, including a previous heart attack, heart rhythm problems, blockages, or congestive heart failure.

 People over 65 should not take this medicine because the side effects may be more extreme.
-There are other medications that can be used to treat your condition that are safer and more effective if you are in this age group.
+Other medications can be used to treat your safer and more effective condition if you are in this age group.

 Tell your doctor if you are taking any medication for depression, seizures, allergies, coughs or colds, or if you take sedatives, sleeping pills, tranquilizers, or vitamins.

-You should always inform your health professional about all prescription, non-prescription, illegal and recreational medicines, herbal remedies, dietary and nutritional supplements, and any other drugs and treatments.
+It would help if you always inform your health professional about prescription, non-prescription, illegal and recreational medicines, herbal remedies, dietary and nutritional supplements, and other drugs and treatments.